michaelwfc/operating_system/lab_notes/lab6_copy_on_write_fork.md

-Virtual memory provides a level of **indirection**: the kernel can intercept memory references by marking PTEs invalid or read-only, leading to page faults, and can change what addresses mean by modifying PTEs.
-There is a saying in computer systems that any systems problem can be solved with a level of indirection.
+Virtual memory provides a level of **indirection**: the kernel can intercept memory references by marking `PTEs` invalid or read-only, leading to page faults, and can change what addresses mean by modifying PTEs.
+There is a saying in computer systems that any systems problem can be solved with **a level of indirection**.
 The lazy allocation lab provided one example.
-This lab explores another example: copy-on write fork.
+This lab explores another example: **copy-on write fork**.

 To start the lab, switch to the cow branch:
 ```bash